shashikumar04433/DevOps-/Gitlab Installation and setup CICD/Gitlab CiCd using GitRunner on Windows.md

                 * gitlab-runner.exe start

                 Step6:
-                 Write a yaml file for the project which you wanna perform ci/cd :
+                 Write a Yaml file for the project which you wanna perform Ci/Cd:
+                 Eg: